pietervdvn/MapComplete/Docs/Layers/indoors.md

   - *You have to bring your own toilet paper to this toilet*  corresponds with  `toilets:paper_supplied=no`

-This tagrendering is only visible in the popup if the following condition is met: `amenity=toilets&toilets:position!=urinal`
+This tagrendering is only visible in the popup if the following condition is met: `amenity=toilets &toilets:position!=urinal`

 This tagrendering has labels  `relevant-questions`